drwetter/testssl.sh/doc/testssl.1.md

 * cyan: currently used for `--show-each` or an additional hint
 * magenta: signals a warning condition, e.g. either a local lack of capabilities on the client side or another problem
 * light magenta: a fatal error which either requires strict consent from the user to continue or a condition which leaves no other choice for testssl.sh to quit

+Besides that `--color=3` will color ciphers and EC acording to an internal and rough rating.

 What is labeled as "light" above appears as such on the screen but is technically speaking "bold".
 Markup (without any color) is used in the following manner: